Avenge-PRC777/chat-app-client-server/README.md

 > Express JS

-- Express is open source is a JavaScript framework to create web apps;
+- Express is an open source JavaScript framework to create web apps;
 - It is used for building web applications and APIs.
 - It is **de facto** standard server framework for Node.js that means it is the most widely used framework for server side login in JS;